laravel/docs/installation.md

 ```

 > [!NOTE]
-> If you are developing on macOS and need to install MySQL, Postgres, or Redis locally, consider using [DBngin](https://dbngin.com/).
+> If you are developing on macOS and need to install MySQL, PostgreSQL, or Redis locally, consider using [DBngin](https://dbngin.com/).

 <a name="directory-configuration"></a>
 ### Directory Configuration